airspace-rs/airspace-client/README.md

-AiRSpace Client (Deob)
+AiRSpace Client
 ---

 # About

-This is the original 317 deobfuscasted client with minimal changes (only those required to allow it connect without calling rs.com).

-To see the changes made click [here](https://github.com/airspace-rs/airspace-client-deob/commits/master).
+This repo is an renamed/refactored version of the original 317 deob (a copy of which can be found [here](https://github.com/airspace-rs/airspace-client-deob)).